TinoZg/Todo_APP/README.md

 - [x] Items should not be added if input is empty
 - [x] Save data in local storage
 - [ ] Refactor code
+- [ ] Checkbox and deleting from local storage not working properly on load